thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         e.model.set("TotalAmount", e.model.Units * e.model.PricePerUnitOfWeight);
     };

-When the user updates an order detail we find the order detail which was modified by accessing the **model** property on the event object that our handler receives.
+When the user updates an order detail, we find the modified order detail by accessing the **model** property on the event object that our handler receives.
 Using this, we **set** the new value of **TotalAmount** based on the new values of the **Units** and **PricePerUnitOfWeight** properties.